BugDeveloper/se-cheatsheet/python.md

 Arguments:

-- `a, b, c=10` - positional parameters can have default values non-defaulted params are mandatory args user may specify them using keywords
+- `a, b, c=10` - positional parameters can't have default values, non-defaulted params are mandatory, user may specify them using keywords
 - `*args` - scoops up any additional positional args
 - `*` - indicates no more positional args
 - `kw1, kw2=100` - specific keyword-only args can have default values non-defaulted params are mandatory args user must specify them using keywords